network-dluong/CCNP-ENCOR/WIP 3.1.c Configure and verify common Spanning Tree Protocols (RSTP and MST).md

   | 10 Tbps | 1 | 2 |

-## Root Bridge Election
+* Root Bridge Election:
   * If neighbor's configuration BPDU is inferior, the switch ignores that BPDU
   * If neighbor's configuration BPDU is preferred, the switch updates its BPDUs to include the new root bridge identifier with a new root path cost that correlates to the total path cost to reach the new root bridge
   * STP deems a switch more preferable if priority in the bridge identifier is lower than other switch's
   * If priority is the same, then switch prefers BPDU with lower system MAC address
  > **show spanning-tree root**

-## Locating Root Ports
+* Locating Root Ports:
   * The Root Port (RP) is selected through the following steps (the next step is used in the event of a tie):
 1. The interface associated to lowest path cost is more preferred
 2. The interface associated to the lowest system priority of the advertising switch is preferred
 3. The interface associated to the lowest system MAC address of the advertising switch is preferred